1coderookie/BSB-LPB-LAN_EN/docs/chap02.md

 8. Set the transfer speed/baudrate to 115200 (Attention: In the Arduino IDE usually 921600 is preset for ESP32 boards!)

-9. Click at the entry "Partition Scheme" and choose the specific partition scheme.
+9. "Partition Scheme": depending on the type of board, you need to choose the specific partition scheme.

-    - For the recommended **ESP32-NodeMCU** please choose "Default 4MB with spiffs (1.2BM APP/1.5MB SPIFFS)",
+    - For the recommended **ESP32-NodeMCU** please choose "Default 4MB with spiffs (1.2BM APP/1.5MB SPIFFS)". <br> The following screenshot shows the configuration for the **ESP32-NodeMCU**.

-    - for the recommended **Olimex** board select the variant "Minimal SPIFFS (Large APPS with OTA)".

       <img src="https://raw.githubusercontent.com/1coderookie/BSB-LPB-LAN_EN/master/docs/pics/IDE_ESP32.png">

       *The settings for the ESP32 NodeMCU in the Arduino IDE.*

+   - For the recommended **Olimex** boards select the variant "Minimal SPIFFS (Large APPS with OTA)".

 10. Now click on the tab for the file *BSB_LAN_config.h* and adjust *necessarily* the following settings: